raoul2000/yii2-workflow/guide/workflow-creation.md

 - published -> draft
 - published -> archived

-As you can see, there is no transition that leaves the status 'archived'.
-Once an item reaches this status it will never move to another status again: 'archived' is called a **final status**.
+As you can see, there is no transition that leaves the status *archived*.
+Once an item reaches this status it will never move to another status again: *archived* is called a **final status**.

 ```php
 [